 The Belgrade Centre-Stara Pazova section was designed by the Institute of Transportation CIP, a Serbia-based design and engineering company.

-A joint venture (JV) of German company DB Engineering & Consulting, Utiber and Cestra was contracted to supervise the modernisation and renovation of the Belgrade-Stara Pazova section.
+A joint venture (JV) comprising the German company DB Engineering & Consulting, Utiber, and Cestra was contracted to supervise the modernisation and renovation of the Belgrade-Stara Pazova section.

 DB Engineering & Consulting was also contracted to serve as a technical consultant for the reconstruction and upgrade of the Stara Pazova-Novi Sad section.
-China Railway Design Corporation (CRDC) provided the design for the Novi Sad-Subotica section, while the CRI-CCCC consortium was contracted for the construction of the Novi Sad-Subotica section.
+China Railway Design Corporation (CRDC) provided the design for the Novi Sad-Subotica section while the CRI-CCCC consortium was contracted for the construction of the section.

 German engineering services company Peri provided construction support for the Cortanovci viaduct on the Stara Pazova-Novi Sad section.

-International transportation and logistics company AsstrA received a contract to provide transit and customs documentation services for the transportation of containers for the construction of the project.
+International transportation and logistics company AsstrA received a contract to provide transit and customs documentation services for the transportation of containers for the construction project.

 CRE Consortium, a consortium of Chinese and Hungarian companies, was awarded the $2.07bn construction contract for the Hungarian section of the line between Budapest and Belgrade in 2019.
 The consortium comprises Hungarian manufacturing company Opus Global’s subsidiary RM International, China Tiejiuju Engineering & Construction, and China Railway Electrification Engineering Group.